Siddiq (The Walking Dead): Season 8

 In the season premiere "Mercy", Siddiq is first seen surrendering to Carl and tells him that he has not eaten in a few days.
 When Carl suddenly points a gun at Siddiq, he tries to calm Carl down and then Rick comes and fires a few warning shots, scaring Siddiq away.
 Later, Carl returns and leaves two cans of food with a note saying: "Sorry."
 Siddiq watches Carl from the bushes as he walks away.
 In the episode "The King, the Widow, and Rick", Carl encounters Siddiq while Carl scavenges outside Alexandria.
 Carl apologizes for Rick's earlier hostility towards Siddiq, and Carl offers him food and water.
 Noticing that Siddiq was trapping a walker, Carl asks Siddiq the three questions that Rick uses to judge potential members of his group - “how many walkers have you killed”, “how many people have you killed”, and “why” - and is impressed with his answers.

 Carl chooses to lead Siddiq to Alexandria, promising to vouch for him once they get there.
 En route, they are attacked by a small group of walkers, some which pin down Carl before he can dispatch them; appearing uninjured, they continue on.
 In the mid-season finale "How It's Gotta Be", Carl sneaks Siddiq into Alexandria, and they wait in the sewers with the rest of the survivors while the Saviors attack, and Carl reveals that he was bitten by a walker while bringing Siddiq to Alexandria.
 Siddiq looks on while Rick and Michonne sit with Carl and cry.

 In the mid-season premiere "Honor", in a flashback, Carl keeps his bite mark hidden, and makes sure Siddiq finds quarters in the sewers below the community.
 Siddiq tells Carl that he was a medical resident and gives him medicine.
-After Carl commits suicide, Siddiq vows to honor him by showing everyone that Carl’s choice to save him mattered.
+After Carl kills himself, Siddiq vows to honor him by showing everyone that Carl’s choice to save him mattered.